 According to the DVD commentary he was found by Captain Shakespeare and joined his crew.

-Star Trek: Captain James T. Kirk of the USS Enterprise.
+Star Trek (the 2009 film): Captain James T. Kirk of the USS Enterprise.
 Many of the film's action sequences, and much of its humor, involve him getting owned in one way or another.
 He also gets stranded on planets and has freaky and potentially embarrassing reactions to vaccines.

 He gets choked by Spock at one point and by a Romulan at another.
 Both times with some pretty good acting by Pine.
 It hurts as you try to catch your breath afterwards.
 Pine actually mentioned in an interview that he admires Harrison Ford for his ability to take a beating like it really hurts, and that he considered that an underrated skill.